AviFS/roda-debug_bar/docs/TABS.md

 ![Request Tab](/docs/tabs/request.png)

 #### WIP Notes
-I'd like to add a JSON expandable/collapsible tree view with syntax highlighting for some of the larger hashes, like env.
+~~I'd like to add a JSON expandable/collapsible tree view with syntax highlighting for some of the larger hashes, like env.
 I looked through a few javascript libraries, but I didn't like the styling in this context, so I might make my own.
-An expandable/collapsible tree viewer for hashes is high priority as one of the next features, and it would be used across most of the tabs.
+An expandable/collapsible tree viewer for hashes is high priority as one of the next features, and it would be used across most of the tabs.~~

+This was added with 0.3.0-rc1.0, but it currently only applies to the request tab.

 ## Models